-In January 2011, Diane Oakley was named executive director of the National Institute on Retirement Security.
-With the Board of Directors, Oakley leads the organization’s strategic planning, research, and education initiatives.
+In March 2019, Dan Doonan was named executive director of the National Institute on Retirement Security.
+With the Board of Directors, Doonan leads the organization’s strategic planning, retirement research and education initiatives.

 Kelly Kenneally has been providing communications counsel to the National Institute on Retirement Security since its founding in February 2007.
-She works with NIRS on its national communication and education initiatives.
-On behalf of NIRS, she has authored several reports including Pensions and Retirement Security 2011: A Roadmap for Policymakers.
+On behalf of NIRS, she has authored several reports, including the organization’s biennial public opinion research.

-Ms. Kenneally has nearly 20 years of experience in the field of communications and public affairs.
-In recent years, she has consulted with national trade organizations, states, and municipalities on retirement security issues.
+Kenneally has more than 25 years of experience in the field of communications and public affairs.
+In recent years, she has consulted with national organizations, states, and municipalities on retirement security issues.
 She also has worked with government, for profit and non-profit organizations to develop and implement strategic communication programs.

 Prior to establishing a consulting practice, Kenneally served in the White House as Associate Director of the President’s Commission on White House Fellowships.
 She also has held public affairs and communications positions at Micron Electronics, MCI WorldCom, Edelman Public Relations, and the American Nuclear Energy Council.
 She began her career as a legislative assistant with the Maryland General Assembly.
 She holds a B.A. in Government & Politics from the University of Maryland, and has undertaken graduate coursework at The George Washington University in the political management program.